Equivariant automorphism group and real forms of complexity-one varieties: Introduction

 In this article, we focus on real algebraic varieties equipped with an action of a reductive group.
 Accordingly, we consider only real forms whose symmetries are compatible with the reductive group action.
 More precisely, given a (connected) real reductive group $G$ and a real $G$-variety $X$, we study the \emph{$(\R, G)$-forms} of $X$, that is, the real $G$-varieties $X'$ such that $X'_\C \simeq X_\C$ as complex $G_\C$-varieties.

-Recall that the \emph{complexity} of a $G$-variety $X$ is defined as the codimension of a general $B$-orbit, where $B$ is any Borel subgroup of $G$.
-This is a geometric notion and can therefore be verified over $\C$, where Borel subgroups always exist.
+Recall that the \emph{complexity} of a $G$-variety $X$ is defined as the codimension of a general $B$-orbit of $X_\C$, where $B$ is any Borel subgroup of $G_\C$.
 Note that normal complexity-zero varieties are also known as \emph{spherical varieties} (see \S~\ref{sec: spherical case} for references).

 Since there exist smooth algebraic surfaces with infinitely many pairwise non-isomorphic real forms (see e.g.~\cite{DO19,DOY23,Bot24,TGLOWY}), it is clear that for every $c \geq 2$, there exist smooth $G$-varieties of complexity $c$ with infinitely many pairwise non-isomorphic $(\mathbb{R}, G)$-forms.
 On the other hand, it is well known by experts that a spherical variety always admits a finite number of $(\mathbb{R}, G)$-forms (see again \S~\ref{sec: spherical case}).
 In this article, we investigate the still open case of complexity-one $G$-varieties.